keul/afk_slack_agent/README.rst

 ``channel``
   use this only if you want to write messages on a channel when going AFK and be back.

-  Put there the channel id.
-You can find it by right-click on the channel and clicking "View channel details".
+  Put the channel id there.
+You can find it by right-clicking on the channel and clicking "View channel details".
   It will be at the very bottom of the popup.

 ``away_message``